-The impact of amendments to the Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2013 (No. 1) (the Legislative Instrument) took effect on reporting requirements in 2015-16.
+The Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2013 (No. 1) (the Legislative Instrument) took effect on reporting requirements in 2015-16 with 2016-17 being the second year of changed reporting requirements.
+Indications are that organisations have adapted well to these changes.